kwark32/robo_arena_team_3/index.md

 Gameplay:

-The player controls a tank with a turret on top.
-The tank is moved with the WASD keys and the mouse is used to aim and shoot the turrets.
-On the map there are several enemy tanks which will find and shoot the player.
-The enemies use an A*-algorithm to locate and follow the player and avoid different tiles based on their priority.
-All robots in the arena (players and AI robots) have 1000HP maximum health and deal 250dmg with a bullet from their tank cannon so it usually takes 4 hits to destroy a robot.
-However the health and damage of the robots in the arena can not only be influenced by other robots, but by the tile effects and the power up effects of the arena as well.
+The player controls a tank with a turret on top.<br>
+The tank is moved with the WASD keys and the mouse is used to aim and shoot the turrets.<br>
+On the map there are several enemy tanks which will find and shoot the player.<br>
+The enemies use an A*-algorithm to locate and follow the player and avoid different tiles based on their priority.<br>
+All robots in the arena (players and AI robots) have 1000HP maximum health and deal 250dmg with a bullet from their tank cannon so it usually takes 4 hits to destroy a robot.<br>
+However the health and damage of the robots in the arena can not only be influenced by other robots, but by the tile effects and the power up effects of the arena as well.<br>
 The current health of a player is always visually availible to them by the healthbar displayed over their robot.

 ![Summary](/Summary/gameplay_healthbar.png)